thanks for the visit.

 Having been at this (triples) since I bought my first New H1 500 (H1D 1973), I've figured out quite a lot of the problems they have, and improvements/upgrades they need.

 as an FYI; I roadraced that H1 in every class, from 500cc Production, to 500 Grand Prix, for 4 years, at Riverside Intl Speedway, Ontario Motor Speedway, Willow Springs Intl Raceway, and Carlsbad Intl Raceway.
-After MUCH modification, I put it on the Podium at Ontario Motor Speedway.
+I was always able to run at the front in the lower classes, and after MUCH modification, I put it on the Podium in 500 GP, at Ontario Motor Speedway.

 One of the biggest problems today, with Kawasaki Triples, is they were designed for 98-102 Leaded Fuel.